 Once again, these are just average numbers.
 They aren’t reflective of every single pregnancy.
 It is safe to say losing your mucus plug is a strong indication that labor is in the near future.

 Not all pregnant women will lose their mucus plug before labor.
-It is important to know if your water breaks, your mucus plug is no longer present.
-If your water is just leaking, then your mucus plug can still be in place.
+If your water is leaking, your mucus plug may still be in place.
+But if your water breaks, your mucus plug is no longer present.

-Many women seem to be confused by the fact they haven’t lost their mucus plug but their water has broken.
-It is possible you lost the plug and did not notice it, or it passed with the breaking of your water.
+Many women seem to be confused because they haven’t lost their mucus plug but their water has broken.
+It is possible you lost the plug and did not notice it, or it passed with your water.

 Your Mucus Plug Can Come Back

-It is possible for a pregnant woman to lose her mucus plug, not go into labor shortly after, and then grow a new mucus plug.
+A pregnant woman can lose her mucus plug, not go into labor shortly after, then grow a new mucus plug.

-Mucus can work wonders and it will regenerate a new plug if the baby is not ready to be born.
-Not every pregnancy will regrow a lost mucus plug, This typically occurs if the plug was lost too early and the onset of labor is not going to begin for a couple of weeks.
+While it seems like a gross substance, mucus has nearly magical properties and will regenerate if your baby isn’t ready to be born.
+Not every woman will regrow a lost mucus plug.
+This typically occurs if the plug was lost too early and the onset of labor is not going to begin for a couple of weeks.

-This process does not disturb your baby in any way either, so don’t be concerned it will cause underlying issues.
+This process does not disturb your baby in any way either, so don’t be concerned about any underlying issues.

-Placenta previa is when your placenta is in the bottom half of your uterus, usually covering your cervix.
-This condition is typically pain free and affects 1 in 200 pregnancies.
-Although you may not feel pain, it is associated with a significant amount of bleeding (source).
+Placenta previa is when your placenta sits in the bottom half of your uterus, fully or partially covering the cervix.
+This condition is typically pain-free and affects 1 in 200 pregnancies.
+Placenta previa is typically diagnosed during a routine ultrasound in the second trimester or is found because the woman sees the doctor because of bleeding during pregnancy.
+Although you may not feel pain, it is generally associated with a significant amount of bleeding (3).

-Placental abruption can also be a result of losing your mucus plug and noticing large amounts of bright blood.
-The bleeding associated with this would be very heavy, and you would also feel significant pain.
+Placental abruption can also be discovered due to losing the mucus plug and noticing large amounts of bright blood.
+The bleeding associated with this is very heavy, and you would also feel significant pain.

 Placental abruption is when the placenta detaches from the uterine wall.
-It can be very dangerous for both the mother and the baby, so medical attention is necessary right away (source).
+It can be hazardous for both the mother and the baby, so medical attention is necessary right away (4).

-Bloody show and the mucus plug are not the same thing.
+Bloody show and the mucus plug are not the same things.

-Some women seem to be confused about bloody show and their mucus plug.
-This is understandable considering there can be a presence of blood within the mucus plug.
+Some women seem confused about the difference between the bloody show and the mucus plug.
+This confusion is understandable, considering some blood may pass with the mucus plug.

-Some individuals tend to use bloody show and mucus plug interchangeably because they can frequently happen together.
-There are rather distinct differences that separate the two though.
+Some people refer to bloody show and mucus plug interchangeably because they can frequently happen together.
+However, there are rather distinct differences that separate the two.

-The mucus plug, however, is rather thick and gelatinous with strands of blood within it.
+However, the mucus plug is thick and gelatinous and may have strands of blood within it.